British Grandparents Celebrate Lottery Win With A Cup Of Tea Before Going To Bed

 “We don’t really do excited – perhaps I raised my voice just a bit at the time when I found out – but we celebrated with a cup of tea and a hug,” his wife added.

 Despite being regular lottery players, the couple said that “never in their wildest dreams” had they expected to win the jackpot one day.
-The Connollys also don’t have a specific wish list for the money yet, but it seems a shopping spree is not on the cards.
+The Connollys also don’t have a specific wish list for the money yet, but it seems a shopping spree is not in the cards.
 Frances and Patrick appear to have a charitable streak, and have earmarked approximately 50 people who will benefit from the money instead.

 “This is a massive sum of money and we want it to have a huge impact on the lives of other people we know and love as well as on our future too,” Frances explained.
 “This win gives us the chance to really make a difference for our family and friends.”

-Apparently, the couple has not yet told the beneficiaries about the generation donation they are about to receive.
+Apparently, the couple has not yet told the beneficiaries about the generous donation they are about to receive.